orbs-network/orbs-spec/behaviors/consensus-algorithms/lean-helix.md

 # Lean Helix Spec
 > PBFT absed algorithm with rotating leader randomly selected for each term based on a verifiable random function.

-## Assumptions
+## Design details
+* All nodes particiapte in every committee, no `OnCommitBlockOutsideCommittee` flow.
 * PRE_PREPARE and COMMIT messages are broadcasted all nodes.
-* All nodes particiapte in every committee, no `OnCommitBlockOutsideCommittee` flow.
 * A random seed for a block / round is calcualted by a hash on the aggregated threshold signature of the previous block random seed.
-  * The threshold signatrues are passed as part of the commit messaage.
+  * The threshold signatrues are passed as part of the COMMIT messaage.
   * The threshold is set to 2f+1.
-* The consensus algo only keeps PBFT logs of the present {block_height, view}, a sync of the blockchain history is perfromed by node sync.
+* The consensus algo only keeps PBFT logs of the current block_height, a sync of the blockchain history is perfromed by node sync.
 * View Change of prepared node incldus the candidate block
   * May add a request / response emssage as optimization
-* New View includes all the view change proofs
+* New View includes all the view change proofs and a signed NV_PRE_PREPARE
   * May add an optimization to avoid n^2 signatures in new view
-* New View includes the block => PrePrepare is only received in View 0.
 * COMMIT messages are accepted even if not in Prepared state, Commit_locally requires to be in Prepared state.
-* COMMIT of earlier views are not be accepted. - TBD accepted only of committed database valid
-* The threshold signature is included in the COMMIT message
-* Log COMMIT messages of any view, participate in the highest valid view.
+* Accept COMMIT of earlier views.
+Accept other messages and participate only in the highest valid view.

 ## Messages
 * PRE_PREPARE - sent by the leader, incldues a block proposal, view, term, sig{message type, hash, view, term}